thainamhoang/adasite/index.md

 *Thai-Nam Hoang, Valentin Peyron, Paul-Bogdan Jurcut, Quentin Esteban, Jan Kokla*

-In 2004, American entrepreneur Frans Johansson published the book *“The Medici Effect: Breakthrough Insights at the Intersection of Ideas, Concepts, and Cultures”* [[1](https://www.goodreads.com/pt/book/show/20482413)].
+In 2004, American entrepreneur Frans Johansson published the book [“The Medici Effect: Breakthrough Insights at the Intersection of Ideas, Concepts, and Cultures”](https://www.goodreads.com/pt/book/show/20482413).
 In other words, by merging ideas from a range of diverse backgrounds, one can increase the likelihood of intellectual cross-pollination, which might lead to innovation and success.
 Our goal is to see if this